NSLS-II/ipchange/README.rst

 This software is licensed under a __3-clause BSD license__.

-See LICENSE.md_ for details.
+See LICENSE_ for details.

-.. _LICENSE.md : LICENSE.md
+.. _LICENSE : LICENSE